-§514.7 What should a tribe do if it changes its fiscal year?
+§ 514.7 What should a tribe do if it changes its fiscal year?

 If a gaming operation changes its fiscal year, it shall notify the Commission of the change within thirty (30) days.
-The Commission may request that the tribe prepare and submit to the

-Commission the fees and statements required by this subsection for the stub period from the end of the previous fiscal year to the beginning of the new fiscal year.
+The Commission may request that the tribe prepare and submit to the Commission the fees and statements required by this subsection for the stub period from the end of the previous fiscal year to the beginning of the new fiscal year.
 The submission must be sent to the Commission within ninety (90) days of its request.

-§514.8 Where should fees, quarterly statements, and other communications about fees be sent?
+§ 514.8 Where should fees, quarterly statements, and other communications about fees be sent?

-There are two options for sendingThe statements, remittances, and communications about fees shall be transmitted to the Commission at the following address: (1) Submit by mail to - NIGC National Indian Gaming Commission Attn: ComptrollerDivision of Finance, C/O Department of the Interior, 1849 C Street NW., Mail Stop #1621, Washington, DC 20240.
-Checks should be made payable to the National Indian Gaming Commission (do not remit cash); or (2) Submit online at www.Pay.gov.
-Follow the instructions on www.Pay.gov, or go to www.nigc.gov for further information.
+The statements, remittances and communications about fees shall be transmitted to the Commission at the following address: Comptroller, National Indian Gaming Commission, 1441 L Street NW., Suite 9100, Washington, DC 20005.
+Checks should be made payable to the National Indian Gaming Commission (do not remit cash).

-§514.9 What happens if a tribe submits its fee payment or quarterly statement late?
+§ 514.9 What happens if a tribe submits its fee payment or quarterly statement late?